 Why You Should Move Your Tumblr Blog to WordPress?

-WordPress is the most popular blogging platform in the world.
-It powers more than 32% of all websites on the internet.
+WordPress, on the other hand, is the most popular blogging platform in the world.
+It powers more than 43% of all websites on the internet.

 To learn more about WordPress and what you can do with it, please see our complete WordPress review with pros and cons.

-We recommend using WordPress.org because it gives you the freedom to build any kind of website.
+We recommend using WordPress.org because it allows you to build any website.
 It also gives you access to all powerful WordPress features out of the box.

 Things You’ll Need to Move Tumblr to WordPress